 The side-swept faux hawk offers a softer, more casual approach.
 Instead of spiking hair straight up, this variation sweeps the top gently to one side, creating motion and a laid-back charm.
 It’s a perfect choice for men who appreciate subtlety with character — effortlessly stylish yet not overdone.

 Apply a lightweight styling cream to damp hair and comb the top sideways while blow-drying for gentle lift.
-It suits men with oval or rectangular faces and straight or fine hair.
-Regular trimming helps maintain shape while a touch of texture spray adds volume without stiffness.
+It suits men with oval or rectangular faces, as well as those with straight or fine hair.

 18. Faux Hawk with Mid Fade